-Description of bacteria-focused BMP Comments/Discussion Target Area Inspections A total of four target area inspections were completed during 2020; During each inspection, compactors, trash dumpsters, etc. were inspected among others.
+Description of bacteria-focused BMP Comments/Discussion Target area inspections A total of four inspections of each of the target areas were completed during 2021; During each inspection, compactors, trash dumpsters, etc. were inspected among others.

 7. Assess the progress to determine BMP's effectiveness in achieving the benchmark.